mozilla/mortar-app-stub/README.md

 The is a minimal template that has a little HTML, CSS, and js to help you start writing an Open Web App.

+This is part of the [mortar](https://github.com/mozilla/mortar/) template collection for building Open Web Apps.

 # Usage

 There are a few ways to get this template: